Thomas helps No. 13 Utah rout Stanford 42-7 – KION546

 POLL IMPLICATIONS

-Oregon and Mississippi were the only teams ranked ahead of the Utes to lose, but both dropped close contests to ranked opponents so Utah has limited room to move up.
+UCLA, Oregon and Mississippi were ranked ahead of the Utes in the poll and all lost, so Utah may move up a couple notches.

 UP NEXT